yoonbenjamin/nets1500-hw5-project/README.md

 ## Notes

-- Only considers major requirements since the electives are dependent on the student
+- Only considers major requirements since the electives are dependent on the student.
-- Only works for BSE majors
+- Only works for BSE majors.
-- Senior project courses are grouped into one section (Senior Design Project Courses)
+- Senior project courses are grouped into one section (Senior Design Project Courses).
-- In the case of major requirements where students can choose between multiple courses to fulfill a requirement, the first course is chosen since the chosce is dependent on the student
+- In the case of major requirements where students can choose between multiple courses to fulfill a requirement, the first course is chosen since the chosce is dependent on the student.
 - In courses where there is an OR in the prerequisites, the courses are contained in a list.

 ---